We may earn affiliate commissions for the recommended products. Learn more.

 6. Overloaded VPN servers

 Your VPN may repeatedly disconnect due to the overcrowded servers.
-If you’re using a VPN with a smaller network fleet, there’s a higher chance of picking an overcrowded server with other users.
+If you’re using a VPN with a smaller server fleet, there’s a higher chance of picking an overcrowded server with other users.
 Consequently, that would lead to your VPN connection dropping.

 7. Device’s Power settings